Last Updated on May 5, 2021 by Red Nomad OZ

 Most of the 700 species in this genus are from Australia.
 It’s also the only genus in the world with species across ALL habitats.
 That makes Eucalyptusa mini-masterclass in adaptation.

 Even though down here we call them Gum Trees!

 Golden Wattle (Acacia pycnantha) is the famed Green and Gold that represents Australia.
 Although each Australian State and Territory has a unique floral emblem, not many Australians can name them all!
 Can you?
 Test your knowledge HERE!

-Australia is home of the Welcome Stranger, at 71+kg the world’s biggest alluvial gold nugget found at Moliagul near Bendigo in the Victorian Goldfields.
+Australia is home of the Welcome Stranger.
+At over 71 kg it’s the world’s biggest alluvial gold nugget and was found at Moliagul near Bendigo in the Victorian Goldfields.
 It’s tempting to see if Son of the Welcome Stranger is lurking nearby, right?!

 At 2228 metres, Mt Kosciuszko, highest mountain in OZ, isn’t that high by, say, Everest standards.
 But the OZ High Country around the New South Wales Snowy Mountains and Victoria’s Alps makes a HUGE change from the Coastal fringe and Outback that usually characterises OZ!

 Australian colonial history started just over 200 years ago.
-Australian Indigenous history goes back for over 50,000 years meaning Australian Aborigines have occupied the same area continuously for longer than any other culture in the world!!
+Australian Indigenous history goes back for over 50,000 years.
+This means Australian Aborigines have occupied the same area continuously for longer than any other culture in the world!!